It should be a progression of moods and feelings. - Stanley Kubrick

 The following two years I lived in London, attending my Master of Arts in Narrative Environments at renowned art- and design-school Central Saint Martins.

-I experimented with combining my passion for film, image, design and music, was mentored by production designer Alex McDowell (Fight Club, Minority Report), and spent many hours browsing the Stanley Kubrick archives.
+I experimented with combining my passion for film, image, design and music, was mentored by production designer Alex McDowell (Fight Club, Minority Report), and spent many hours studying the Stanley Kubrick archives.

 Since I have been active as filmmaker and experience designer.
 These seemingly distant professions actually share the same tools to tell a story: design, technology, light, sound and music.
 Being active in both worlds I am able to come up with refreshing innovative results.